marekhudyma/marekhudyma.github.io/_posts/2019-12-01-emitting-events-with-db.md

 # Introduction
 As a developer in many situations I need to execute some business logic and save results in database as well as emit event (e.g. Kafka event).
-Assumptions:
+In this article I will present algorithm that I follow.

+Assumptions of a solution:
 * Database transaction need to be as quick as possible.
 I don't want to make any external calls inside transaction.
-Long transactions can degradate performance of database and extends lock time.
+Long transactions can degradate performance of database and extends locking time.
-* I want to be sure that both database and stream will end-up in proper state: database transaction need to be committed and event need to be emitted - [two-phase commit problem](https://en.wikipedia.org/wiki/Two-phase_commit_protocol)
+* I want to be sure that both database and stream will end-up in proper state: everything fail or everything finish with success - database transaction need to be committed and event need to be emitted - [two-phase commit problem](https://en.wikipedia.org/wiki/Two-phase_commit_protocol)
 * Event need to be `delivered at-least-once` (it is completely fine to deliver event many times).
 * Order of event is important inside partition only.